 A report by the National Fraud Intelligence Bureau has seen a major increase in reports of fraud where Coronavirus has been mentioned.
 Total losses so far total over £800,000.

-- Impersonating workers, knocking on doors and offering services or selling fake testing kits
+- Impersonating volunteers or workers, knocking on doors and offering services or selling fake testing kits

 - Requests for payment to help relatives

 Never give out your personal or financial details over the phone, to anyone.

 Do not click any suspicious links or open suspicious attachments